Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 However, the installation of Scalapack needs to go in a different way.
 The scalapach-2.2.2 file is downloaded and expanded.
 At the top directory of SLmake.inc, two things "-fallow-argument-mismatch" for Fortran and "-Wno-implicit-function-declaration" for GCC are added.
-Then, TOOLS, SRC, PBLAS, BLACS and BLACS/INSTALL are done "$ make" automatically in these orders, to genarate libscalapack.a.
+Then, the directories TOOLS, SRC, PBLAS, BLACS and BLACS/INSTALL are done "$ make" automatically in these orders, to genarate libscalapack.a.
 It is 11.2 MB for the latest version of Debian 13 (Nov.
 2025).

-The arch.make file and mpifort for the MPI and OMP case are the followings (the upper half of the arch.make):
+The arch.make file and mpifort for the MPI and OMP cases are the followings (the upper half of the arch.make):
 .SUFFIXES:
 .SUFFIXES: .f .F .o .c .a .f90 .F90